Skip to content

 • chat — Chat completions

-• completion — Text completions
+• completions — Text completions

-• embedding — Vector embeddings
+• embeddings — Vector embeddings

 • audio — Audio transcription and translation

-• text-to-speech — Speech synthesis
+• tts — Speech synthesis

 • rerank — Reranking